sourcegraph/handbook/content/departments/talent/internship-program.md

 Sourcegraph does not have the ability to support F-1 extensions (OPT).

 Read more about our VISA policies for full-time employees [here](../people-ops/process/how-we-engage-talent-outside-the-us/#sts=Visa%20sponsorship%20and%20immigration%20assistance).

+### Internship Events

+In addition to each interns’ projects and responsibilities, there will be a scheduled social and educational events to enhance the internship program experience.

+SCHEDULE COMING SOON!

+### Internship Projects

+Prior to the end of the internship, each intern will complete a final project.

+DETAILS COMING SOON!

 ### Hiring after the internship